rened/DeclarativePackages.jl/README.md

 ### How to update packages

-You will see that your `DECLARE` files get auto-updated if not all packages are specified.
-Also `METADATA` (where Julia gets the information about available packages from) is listed and fixed at a commit.
+You will see that your `DECLARE` files get auto-updated if not all packages details are fully specified.
+There is also an entry for `METADATA`, the repo where Julia gets the information about available packages from, fixed at a commit.

 There are several ways to update a package by editing `DECLARE`:

 * You can change the version number or commit hash.
 * You can remove the package and have `jdp` update it to the version `Pkg.add()` would pick.
-* As long as `DECLARE` contains a line fixing `METADATA` to a specific commit packages can only be updated using the versions listed therein.
+* As long as `DECLARE` contains a line fixing `METADATA` to a specific commit, packages can only be updated using the versions listed therein.
 * You can use `METADATA` corresponding to a different commit hash (simply change it), or delete the line containing `METADATA` to pull in the newest `METADATA`.

-* You can keep a second declaration file, e.g. `DECLARE.minimal`, containing only the minumum you want to specify:
+If you want to only control a few packages and update the rest automatically, you can keep a second declaration file, e.g. `DECLARE.minimal`, containing only the minumum you want to specify:

 ```
-HDF5
+HDF5 0.4.0
+Images
 ```
-Running `cp DECLARE.minimal DECLARE; jdp` will then update everything to the newest versions, which is usefull during development.
-As you have `DECLARE` in your `git` repo you can always go back.
+Running `cp DECLARE.minimal DECLARE; jdp` will then update the rest of the required dependencies to the newest versions.
+And as you have `DECLARE` in your `git` repo you can always go back.

 ## Uninstall

-Remove the symlink to `jdp` you created, run `Pkg.rm("DeclarativePackages")` and delete all packages installed by `jdp`:
+Remove the symlink to `jdp` you created during installation, run `Pkg.rm("DeclarativePackages")` and delete all packages installed by `jdp`:

 ```
 chmod -R +w $HOME/.julia/declarative && rm -rf $HOME/.julia/declarative